 Flea Warning Signs: Cats

-The easiest way to find fleas on a cat is to use a flea comb (a fine-toothed comb).
+The easiest way to find fleas on a cat is to use a flea comb (a special fine-toothed comb).
 Especially check the neck and around the base of the tail.
 You also can check the belly.
 You may see the fleas -- small dark spots that move -- or their droppings, which look like specks of dirt.
 Lots of scratching and hair loss are also signs that fleas may be feasting on your feline.

-Because fleas can take in 15 times their own weight in blood, they can drain a significant amount from your pet.
+Fleas can take in 15 times their own weight in blood.
 Dogs or cats that lose too much blood may develop anemia, a dangerous drop in the number of their red blood cells.
 Puppies and kittens are especially at risk.
-Signs of flea-induced anemia include pale gums and lack of energy.
+Signs of anemia caused by fleas include pale gums and lack of energy.

 Fleas are the most common cause of skin disease in dogs and cats.
 When a flea bites, it injects saliva into your pet’s skin.
 This may trigger an allergic reaction.
 Signs include intense itching, hair loss (especially just in front of the tail), scabs, and red, irritated skin, which may lead to skin infections.

 How Do Pets Get Fleas?

-Pets can easily pick up fleas with any time spent outdoors.
-Indoor cats are at risk even if they just go out on the patio or share their home with a dog.
+Pets can easily pick up fleas when outdoors.
+Indoor cats can get them even if they just go out on the patio or share their home with a dog.
 Female fleas can lay 40 to 50 eggs a day.
-That can lead to an infestation in a matter of days.
+That can lead to an infestation in days.

 Fleas like human blood too, and they can jump from your pet’s fur or bedding onto your skin.
-Some people develop a bad reaction to flea bites.
-If you scratch the intense itches, that can lead to scratching and skin infections.
-To avoid flea bites, keep your pets and your home flea-free.
+Some people have a bad reaction to flea bites.
+If you scratch the intense itches, that can lead to skin infections.
+To avoid flea bites, keep your animals and your home flea-free.
 For every flea you see on your pet, vets estimate there are 100 more in your house.

 In Your Home